Coined Cuisine

 Baste

 To moisten your food while cooking with a liquid or fat.
-Most commonly used as a technique in cooking steak, where it is basted in butter during the grilling process.
+Cooks most commonly use this technique while cooking steak, where they baste it in butter during the grilling process.
+In my Cajun Baked Turkey Wings recipe, we baste the wings in a delicious pan sauce.

 Blanch